As mentioned earlier, objects can have methods that we can invoke to perform some kind of function or action on the object

-- Methods are stored as an object property, but are programmed by defining a new function to assign the property to
+Methods are stored as an object property, but are programmed by defining a new function

-- To look at a few examples, we will use the employee object below:
+To look at a few examples, we will use an object representing an employee of an imaginary company named Katie Johnson.

 let employee = {